Location: The Salvation Army of Central Oklahoma, 1001 N Pennsylvania Avenue, Oklahoma City, OK 73107

 This job description should not be interpreted as all inclusive.
 It is intended to identify the essential functions and requirements of this position.
 The incumbent may be requested to perform job-related responsibilities and tasks other than those stated in this job description.

-Ensures that checking accounts are properly monitored and maintained by making timely deposits, tracking bank balance and reconciling accounts; follows-up with bank to resolve errors.
+Maintains checking accounts by making daily deposits, tracking bank balance and reconciling accounts; follows-up with bank to resolve errors; maintains complete file of deposit slips and cancelled checks.

-Provides assistance in performing and coordinating routine audits; prepares audit work papers; assembles and prepares records for presentation to auditor; answers auditor questions as necessary; prepares a response to items in the audit report.
+Provides assistance in performing routine audits; prepares audit work papers; assembles and prepares records for presentation to auditor; answers auditor questions as necessary; prepares a response to items in the audit report.

 Other Responsibilities (5%)